When you want to run strong, your diet can play an important role in reaching your goals.

 cislander//Getty Images

-How to get it: Sweet potatoes (one baked sweet potato packs more than 150 percent women need 2,600 mg/day), spinach, carrots, kale, cantaloupe.
+Reducing inflammation after exercise, which can improve tissue repair and reduce muscle pain: Sweet potatoes (one baked sweet potato packs more than 150 percent Adults 50 years or younger need), spinach, carrots, kale, cantaloupe.

 Vitamin B12